 However, only the expected interest from the reinvestment of the cash inflows or repricing of the gross amount for the first three-month period after the forecast transaction occurs is designated as being hedged.
 The expected interest being hedged is represented by the shaded cells.
 The exposure for the subsequent periods is not hedged.
-In the example, the portion of the interest rate exposure being hedged is the forward rate of 5.50 per cent for Period X2.
-In order to assess hedge effectiveness and compute actual hedge ineffectiveness on an ongoing basis, the entity may use the information on hedged interest cash inflows in Schedule VI and compare it with updated estimates of expected interest cash inflows (for example, in a table that looks like Schedule II).
+In the example, the portion of the interest rate exposure being hedged is the forward rate of 5.50 percent for Period X2.
+In order to assess hedge effectiveness and compute actual hedge ineffectiveness on an ongoing basis, the entity may use the information on hedged interest cash inflows in Schedule VI and compare it with updated estimates of expected interest cash inflows (e.g., in a table that looks like Schedule II).
 As long as expected interest cash inflows exceed hedged interest cash inflows, the entity may compare the cumulative change in the fair value of the hedged cash inflows with the cumulative change in the fair value of the hedging instrument to compute actual hedge effectiveness.
+If there are insufficient expected interest cash inflows, there will be ineffectiveness.
 It is measured by comparing the cumulative change in the fair value of the expected interest cash flows to the extent they are less than the hedged cash flows with the cumulative change in the fair value of the hedging instrument.

-Describing the designation of the hedging relationship
+Describing the Designation of the Hedging Relationship